-FFA is a club for students who are interested in agriscience.
-The FFA members participate in community service activities, such as petting zoos.
+FFA is a club for students who are interested in agri-science.
+The FFA members participate in community service activities, such as highway cleanup, horseshoe crab count, and petting zoos.
 Other activities include regional and national competitions and local and state picnics and monthly meeting activities.